MEDIA RELEASE: Greens condemn official approval of Waterloo public housing demolition

 Save public housing

 Everyone deserves access to a safe and secure home.
-But successive Liberal and Labor governments have sold off public housing for private profit while starving the upkeep and maintenance of funding.
+But successive Liberal and Labor governments have sold off public housing for private profit and failed to adequately invest in maintenance to keep public housing dwellings in good condition.

-The public housing waiting list has blown out of control, with some people waiting up to 10 years for a home on the public housing waiting list.
+The public housing waiting list has blown out of control, with more than 50,000 approved applicants waiting up to a decade for homes that may never materialise.

-We want to see investment in public housing so that everyone on the waiting list has a home and all public housing properties are properly maintained.
+The Greens want to see immediate, massive investment in public housing so that everyone on the waiting list has a home and all public housing properties are properly maintained.

-Add your name and call on the NSW Government to properly support and invest in public housing, including:
+Add your name and call on the NSW Government to properly support and invest in public housing by:

-- Stop the sell-off of public housing and public land for private profit
+- Stopping the sell-off of public housing and public land for private profit

-- An immediate injection of funding to address the maintenance backlog and ensure decent living conditions for all public housing tenants
+- Bringing maintenance back into government responsibility to ensure decent living conditions for all public housing tenants

 Media Release: Greens - Waterloo redevelopment plans need a radical rethink